Posted on April 22, 2020 by Carlo Zoppo and

-For the first time since 2016, the Civil and Administrative Tribunal has restrained individuals from making applications for access to information under the Government Information (Public Access) Act 2009 (GIPA Act).
+For the first time since 2016, the Civil and Administrative Tribunal has restrained an individual from making applications for access to information under the Government Information (Public Access) Act 2009 (GIPA Act).

 Section 110